Nurse Practitioner (NP) Practice Authority By State & Scope of Practice

 In states with fewer restrictions, nurse practitioners help increase patient access to healthcare and serve in many underserved rural areas.
 The full practice authority model has been adopted in many states, with many more having a path to full practice authority after a period of supervision.
 Here are the three general levels of practice authority:

 • Full practice: Laws in these states allow nurse practitioners to practice independently.
 They have full authority to perform services within the scope of their specialty, including prescribing medications, medical equipment, and treatments.
-There may be an additional application or continuing education required in order to receive prescriptive authority.
+However, an additional application or continuing education may be required to receive prescriptive authority.

-• Limited or reduced practice (but can transition to full practice): Some states require nurse practitioners to complete a supervised work experience prior to receiving autonomous practice privileges.
-The amount of time required varies by state but, upon completing the number of hours required, nurse practitioners may have full independent authority, including prescriptive abilities.
+• Limited or reduced practice (but can transition to full practice): Some states require nurse practitioners to complete a supervised work experience before receiving autonomous practice privileges.
+The amount of time required varies by state, but upon completing the required hours, nurse practitioners may have full independent authority, including prescriptive abilities.

 Below is a table detailing each state’s regulations regarding practice authority for nurse practitioners.
 It should be noted that there is pending legislation in several states, thanks to the tireless efforts of advocacy organizations, and this can change at any time.
 The Covid-19 pandemic has also reshaped the practice environments within some states.
 Included are links to each state’s nursing board and nurse practice act for the most up-to-date information.